coala/coala/docs/Developers/Writing_Tests.rst

     If some code is untestable, you need to mark your component code with ``# pragma: no cover``.
 Important: Provide a reason why your code is untestable.
-Code coverage is measured using python 3.4.4 and 3.5 on linux.
+Code coverage is measured using python 3.5 on linux.

     .. code:: python